Gainesville's Adopt-A-Street Program

 The city has clean-up kits for loan consisting of safety vests, plastic bags, gloves, first aid kit, and litter sticks for the purpose of litter removal.
 After your first clean-up, a sign with the name of each Adopt-A-Street group or individual will be posted at both ends of the adopted street section.

-If you are interested in a short term community service project, please contact Keep Alachua County Beautiful at 352-371-9444 or visit www.KACB.org.
+If you are interested in short term community service projects or adopting a county road, please contact Keep Alachua County Beautiful at 352-371-9444 or visit www.KACB.org.

 We love our volunteers and want to see you stay healthy!
 When conducting litter cleanup events, each member of the Adopt-A-Street group should remember to:

 - Wash your hands often and use hand sanitizer when soap and water are not readily available.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Practice social distancing by placing at least 6 feet between yourself and other people.

 - Cover your mouth and nose with a cloth face cover when around others.

 - Wear plastic gloves throughout the litter cleanup event.